cotarr/irc-hybrid-client/README.md

 This is a git branch for proof of concept.

-This will use npm package socks5-client to provide remote socket connection to a socks5 proxy.
+This will use npm package socks5-client to provide remote socket connection to the IRC server using a socks5 proxy.
 Development is using Debian 10 with apt package dante-server v1.4.2 as the remote socks5 server.
 For TLS connections, first a socks5 socket will be opened, then